Saudi Arabian Airlines Logo

 Saudia Logo 1971

-In ’71, after the name change to Saudia and the employees’ branded clothing development, the company received its first logo.
+In ’71, the company received its first logo after the name change to Saudia and the employees’ branded clothing development.

-As a special symbol, they used the common emblem of Saudi Arabia: a palm tree with two crossed sabers under it.
+As a special symbol, they used Saudi Arabia’s common emblem: a palm tree with two crossed sabers under it.
 The picture was placed over the schematic silhouette of a flying plane.
 The composition simultaneously indicated that the aircraft belonged to Saudi Arabia and were departing from Saudi territory.

 The sabers, forged in gold and steel, represented the two rich territories (Nejd and Hijaz) that united to create Saudi Arabia in 1932.
-Weapons protect the kingdom and ensure order and justice in it.
+Weapons protect the kingdom and ensure order and justice.
 The palm tree is the most widespread in the country.
-It is a symbol of wealth, nature, resources, and cultural heritage.
+It symbolizes wealth, nature, resources, and cultural heritage.

-In front of the image on the logo is the name.
+The name is in front of the logo’s image.
 The inscription is in lowercase square type.
-The airlines are a service industry, so there are no capital letters in the sign.
-The dominant position is given to customers.
-The angularity of the elements is a hint of the four sides of the world.
+The airlines are in the service industry, so the sign has no capital letters.
+Customers have the dominant position.
+The angularity of the elements hints at the four sides of the world.

 1981 – 1996